JamesKr13/Qwen-Agentic-Sandbox/README.md

 A Ratatui-powered terminal UI that lets you watch **Qwen2.5-Coder** (via Ollama) autonomously run commands, write code, and operate entirely within a sandboxed workspace, while you queue up tasks from a side panel in real time.
+Qwen2.5-coder works sufficently but prefer certain commands over others stopping progress.

 ```
 ╔══════════════════════════════════════╦═══════════════════════╗